Newfoundland Mortgage Rates

 Due to Newfoundland and Labrador’s vast size, there can be geographic limitations on which mortgage lender you can use based on which lender has available branches nearest to you.
 That's why using a mortgage broker can be particularly useful, as they can help connect you to Newfoundland mortgage lenders and help you find the best mortgage rate.

 Mortgage brokers include nationally operating ones, such as Dominion Lending Centres, Centum, Mortgage Architects, IntelliMortgage, Invis, First National, and Verico.
-Others include Nesto, A Plus Mortgage Group, and Dream Escape Mortgage Brokers.
+Other Newfoundland mortgage brokers include Nesto, A Plus Mortgage Group, and East Coast Mortgage Brokers.

-The Financial Services Regulation Division of Digital Government and Service NL regulates mortgages and real estate in the province.
-There are 71 licensed mortgage brokers in Newfoundland and Labrador.
-There are also 78 licensed real estate brokers and 636 licensed real estate agents (real estate salespersons) in Newfoundland and Labrador.
+The Consumer and Financial Services Division of Digital Government and Service NL regulates mortgages and real estate in the province.
+There are 108 licensed mortgage brokers in Newfoundland and Labrador.
+That’s a 52% increase compared to the number of licensed mortgage brokers in 2021.
+There are also 85 licensed real estate brokers and 777 licensed real estate agents (real estate salespersons) in Newfoundland and Labrador.
+That’s a 9% increase in the number of real estate brokers and a 22% increase in the number of real estate agents in the province from 2021.

 Registered Newfoundland mortgage brokers include: